daogena/airlinewebsite/README.md

 https://drive.google.com/file/d/1-RSH64_bmBDzocorgQ3-5Up9N8c_gwqN/view?usp=sharing

+We get a chance to get the group_no shcema working but we made the make_airline_sql.sql file to get your data working, so just make sure you use it before running the webstie.
 Put make_airline_sql.sql in your server and run it using Postgres: \i make_airline_sql.sql.

 Type in your username and password into password.txt with username on the first line and password on the second line.
 No spaces.
 Save.